GD427 MK IV

 • The fuel tank requires to be vented for the filling and emptying of the tank in normal operation.
 This basically means that the fuel tank is open to the atmosphere and therefore vents into your garage when the vehicle is at rest.
 Normal production cars have systems that feed the fuel tank vents back into the engine through an emissions control system.
 Since this is far too complicated to do, I chose a different method.

 • I found a two way valve from Newton Equipment Ltd (TPV8) that states that the valve remains closed when the engine is switched off, therefore preventing fuel smells in the garage.
 The valve allows the fuel tank to breath when both filling and emptying and can be mounted in any orientation.
-Please find a link to the spec sheet here.

 I mounted the Newton valve inside the N/S rear footwell as high up as it could be mounted.
 Hopefully this will clear the tyre!
 This involved drilling a hole through from the boot and using some P-Clips to mount the valve.
 On the outlet of the valve I fitted a standard fuel filter just more as a dirt filter to prevent dirt being sucked into the tank.
 I used stainless jubilee clips with hose end covers.
 I sealed the hose exit using some sealant to prevent water ingress.